-Jesus College runs a programme of events and talks throughout the academic year, covering a diverse range of topics and targeted at a wide range of audiences.
+Jesus College runs several programmes of events and talks throughout the academic year, covering a diverse range of topics and aimed at a wide range of audiences.

 In 2021, Jesus College celebrates it’s 450th Anniversary.
 Below are links to recorded online events that have taken place so far and this list will be added to throughout the year.

 An introduction to the 450th Anniversary by our Principal.

 Zeitlyn Fellow and Tutor in History, Professor Patricia Clavin FBA, leads an informal lunchtime discussion with the editor of the new College history, Emeritus Fellow Dr Felicity Heal, alongside three of its major contributors – Emeritus Fellow Professor Richard Bosworth, College Archivist, Dr Robin Darwall-Smith, and alumnus Dr Colin Haydon (1975, History).
 The contributors will explore what makes this version different from previous College histories, as well as some of the source material used to assemble this comprehensive examination of Jesus College life over the last four and a half centuries.

 Dr Norman Jones, Elizabethan historian and former Senior Research Fellow at Jesus College, talks about the creation of the College’s Charter in 1571.

 Professor David Willis, Jesus Chair of Celtic at the University of Oxford, and Dr Lowri Hughes, Jesus alumna and Head of Policy and Development at Canolfan Bedwyr, Bangor University’s Centre for Welsh Language Services, Research and Technology.
 Please note that there were occasional problems with the connection that impacted on the audio quality of this event.

 Welsh language version of a poem for Jesus College 450th Anniversary by Llŷr Gwyn Lewis (2009, MSt Celtic Studies), with videography by Rhydian Lewis.